oliverius/logo/docs/part3.markdown

   }
   ```

   We don't have error handling as I said before but that can be done in the `else` part of the control flow `if`.
 We create two more properties, `startTokenIndex` and `remainingLoops`.
-Since both of them are intimately related, to avoid clutter I put them together in a `loop` property, that I will initialize in the `parse` method.
+Since both of them are intimately related, to avoid clutter I put them together in a `loop` property (a json object), that I will initialize in the `parse()` method.

 We have defined the beginning of the loop, but now we need to focus on the ending of the loop when reaching `]`.
-However we have a bigger problem here, have you spotted?
+However we have a bigger problem here, have you spotted it?

-By doing a final `getNextToken` to get the first index inside the loop we have read the token `fd` from `fd 60` inside the loop, so after executing `execute_repeat` the `do-while` loop will start again and request another `getNextToken` so the first one they will act it won't be the `fd` but it will find a `60`.
+By doing a final `getNextToken()` to get the first index inside the loop we have read the token `fd` from `fd 60` inside the loop, so after executing `execute_repeat()` the `do-while` loop will start again and request another `getNextToken()` so the first one they will act it won't be the `fd` but it will find a `60`.
 You don't believe me?
-Remember that in our `do-while` loop the first thing we do is `getNextToken`, if you look at the logs:
+Remember that in our `do-while` loop the first thing we do is `getNextToken)_`.
+If you look at the logs:

 ```javascript
 Current token: 0 - [object Token "repeat" - PRIMITIVE - {repeat}]